 Many clinical studies have shown a correlation between cognitive impairment and low levels of vitamin D. This is as close to scientific fact as we can reasonably expect – it’s been clinically proven.

 So it makes perfect sense for vitamin D to be one of the main ingredients of Prevagen.
-It’s there to ensure that your levels of vitamin D remain at the required level to stop the decline of your brain function.
+It’s there to ensure that your levels of vitamin D remain at the required level to help prevent the decline of your brain function.

-Vitamin D3 cholecalciferol has been picked as there are links to more than just helping your memory.
-It’s been found to help you maintain healthy bones and muscles as well as offering support to the nervous system.
+Vitamin D has links to more than just helping your memory.
+It’s also been found to help you maintain healthy bones and muscles as well as offering support to the nervous system.

-Where the research is a bit lacking is to the extent that taking vitamin D can prevent cognitive decline, as it will probably vary from person to person, and how high your levels are will depend on your diet.
-You may not be low, particularly if you eat a lot of fish, eggs, cheese or beef liver.
+Where the research is a bit lacking is how effective vitamin D is in preventing cognitive decline, as it will probably vary from person to person, and how high your levels are will depend on your diet.
+It’s only really beneficial if you’re deficient.

 Regardless, the logic behind its inclusion in Prevagen is flawless.